sjbennett123/gloryforthefist/content/rules/_index.md

 ### Maintaining Your NERO Weapon

-Any latex foam or boffer swords must be stored and maintained properly in order to remain safe.
+Any latex foam or buffer swords must be stored and maintained properly in order to remain safe.
 There are a few simple things you can do to increase the longevity of your weapon.

 Do not store foam weapons in extreme heat or cold for any length of time.
 Storing it in your car in the sun may cause paints to stick, tape to wrinkle and general degradation of the weapon over time.